NeuroJSON/jsonlab/README.txt

 can give different field-names; you can use feature('DefaultCharacterSet','latin1') \
 in MATLAB to get consistant results
 # Can not handle classes.
+# saveubjson has not yet supported arbitrary data ([H] in the UBJSON specification)
+# saveubjson now converts a logical array into a uint8 ([U]) array for now
+# an unofficial N-D array count format is used in saveubjson, we are communicating \
+with the UBJSON spec maintainer to investigate the possibility to make this upstream

 -------------------------------------------------------------------------------